car251290/amplifyapp/README.md

 API – Provides a programming interface that allows communication and interactions between multiple software intermediaries. without this API the application will be so different and cannot get data

 GraphQL – A query language and server-side API implementation based on a typed representation of your application.
 This API representation is declared using a schema based on the GraphQL type system.
-(To learn more about GraphQL, visit this page.)
+(To learn more about GraphQL, visit this page.

+React application – React is a web application framework that enables developers to quickly build performant single page applications using JavaScript.

+Git – A version control system that allows developers to store files as well as maintain and update relationships between files and directories, versions, and changes to the files.

 ## Deploy your app with AWS Amplify
 In this step, you will connect the GitHub repository you just created to the AWS Amplify service.
 This will enable you to build, deploy, and host your app on AWS.